Request a quote

-materials science, cathodoluminescence, SPARC, nanophotonics • 3 min reading time
+materials science, cathodoluminescence, SPARC, nanophotonics • 4

-Easy probing of UV emitter performance using time-resolved cathodoluminescence
+Probing UV emitter performance using time-resolved cathodoluminescence

 Ultraviolet (UV) emitting LEDs hold promise for various applications including sterilization of water.
-Currently bulk UV LED systems suffer from relatively low efficiencies but nanoscale growth/structuring provides a route towards more efficient devices.
-Such a decrease in dimensions of these objects requires a high-resolution analysis method to optimize their performance.
+Currently, bulk UV LED systems suffer from relatively low efficiencies but nanoscale growth/structuring provides a route towards more efficient devices.
+Such a decrease in the dimensions of these objects requires a high-resolution analysis method to optimize their performance.

 Cathodoluminescence (CL), is the photon emission produced by excitation with an electron beam.
 CL spectroscopy is a powerful tool that enables the collection of the light emitted from a nanometer-sized excitation spot, and the study of the energy (color) of this light.